mathesar-foundation/mathesar/docs/docs/installation/docker/index.md

     Mathesar is now installed!
 You can use it by visiting `http://localhost:8000` or the domain you've set up.

-    You'll be prompted to set up an admin user account and add user database credentials the first time you open Mathesar.
-Just follow the instructions on screen.
+    The first time you open Mathesar, follow the instructions on screen to set up an admin user account and connect to a user database.

 ## Configuring Mathesar {:#configuration}